talgball/lbr/README.md

 a staircase, but that sensor is not installed in the current robot.
 * __9 axis mpu__ A driver to communicate over the i2c bus with an InvenSense MPU9150 9 axis motion processing unit.
 The unit contains a 3 axis gyroscope, accelerometer and magnetometer.
-Readings are gathered at the request of motion processing operations at the request of the operations manager.
-The mpu9150 is a complex device, and careful study of its datasheet and other documents is required to operate it.
+Readings are gathered at the request of motion processing operations in collaboration with the operations manager.
+The MPU9150 is a complex device, and careful study of its datasheet and other documents is required to operate it.
 This driver configures and operates the device according to the manufacturer's specifications and provides the data in a single, timestamped json structure.
 In addition to the 9 raw data streams plus the temperature reading, the driver calculates the compass heading in degrees from the magnetometer readings.
-Note that the driver does not tilt compensate the magnetometer readings because this robot typically operates in a level, 2 dimensional plane.
+Note that the driver does not tilt compensate the magnetometer readings because this initial robot typically operates in a level, 2 dimensional plane.
 The tilt compensation calculation is on the todo list.
 In order to retrieve accurate magnetometer readings, hard and soft iron compensation might be needed.
 A test procedure is referenced in the code.
-The current particular robot required only hard iron adjustments, which were calculated last in 2019.
-Note that InvenSense does provide sdk's for driver development for more typical projects, but a python version was needed in this case.
-The device contains additional proprietary features for further onboard processing of the data streams to offload system cpu resources, and those were not acquired.
+The current robot required only hard iron adjustments, which were calculated last in 2019.
+Note that InvenSense does provide sdk's for driver development for more typical projects, but a lightweight python version was desired in this case.
+The device contains additional proprietary features for further onboard processing of the data streams to offload system cpu resources.
+Utilizing those capabilites requires a commercial releationship with InvenSense, and those were not implemented.
 * __battery__ - A simple driver to map voltage readings from a 12 Volt, 35 Amp-Hour Absorbed Glass Mat (AGM) battery into a state of charge table and report the ongoing status to interested processes, via the ops manager in this case.
 * __av__ - A wrapper package to access audio visual capabilities of a Raspberry Pi 3 GPU.
 This module is incomplete and